Lesser Black-backed Gull Larus fuscus

 Given the difficulties in identification, it is considered that most claims of 'Baltic Gull' from the West Midlands Region will certainly prove inadequate and it is probable that none is sufficiently rigorous to prove acceptable.
 It is highly unlikely, for example, that any of the documentation submitted to county recorders includes details of state-of-moult.
 In consequence, the reports from the West Midlands Region are not itemised here.

 The earliest breeding record of Lesser Black-backed Gull in the region involved two pairs which bred in Worcester in 1986.
 In the following year a pair bred in central Birmingham.
 By 1995, the number of pairs breeding in Worcester had increased to around 20 while at least 10 pairs were located in Birmingham (central and Hockley areas) during 1996.
 Since 1994 one to three pairs have also bred at Kidderminster, Bredons Hardwick and Stourport.
 In 2000, around 30 pairs were estimated in the Bromford / Tyburn area of Birmingham and 25 pairs at Worcester, while the species is thought also to have bred at Stratford.
-By 2005 there were still only nine pairs in central Birmingham, perhaps reflecting efforts to deter roof-top nesting there.
-In contrast, between 200 and 250 pairs were breeding in Worcester by 2005.
+Between 200 and 250 pairs were breeding in Worcester by 2005 while there is a significant colony at the JLR works near Solihull (over 100 juveniles regularly gather at a nearby loafing-site in the immediate post-breeding period, with a maximum of 233 in late July 2015).

 Thus, there is now a well-established breeding population in the region.
 Given the problems perceived as resulting from the larger breeding populations in south-west England (Peter Rock in litt.) the future development of breeding in the West Midlands region will be the focus of much interest.